Luck547/MaplTube/docs/README.md

 npm start
 ```

+1. Verify the server is running on `localhost:4200` after npm start or node index.js.
-2. Open your browser and go to `http://localhost:4200`
+2. Open your browser and go to `http://localhost:4200`.
-3. Click on the `Authenticate to YouTube` hyperlink
+3. Click on the `Authenticate to YouTube` hyperlink.
-4. Enter the video ID of the video you want to check
+4. Enter the video ID of the video you want to check.
-5. Click on the `Check` button
+5. Click on the `Check` button.
-6. The app will return whether or not you voted on the video
+6. The app will return whether or not you voted on the video.
-7. Click on the `Logout` button to logout or go to `http://localhost:4200/logout`
+7. Click on the `Logout` button to logout or go to `http://localhost:4200/logout`.
-8. Click on the `Login with Google` button to login again
-9. Repeat steps 4-8
-10. Click on the `Exit` button to exit the app
-11. Click on the `Login with Google` button to login again
-12. Repeat steps 4-10
-13. Click on the `Exit` button to exit the app
-14. Loop
+8. Loop.

+End